LibraStack/Match3-SDK/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a possible bug in MatchSweets.
+about: Report a possible bug in MatchSweets
 title: ''
 labels: bug
 assignees: ChebanovDD